In Case You Were Wondering (Yes, This Is How I Finance My World Adventures), Here It Is!

 How to Make a Living While Exploring the World

 I won't lie and say that earning a living on the road has been a breeze.
 In fact, it's the complete opposite As time has progressed, my workload has increased significantly.

 I worked hard for ten years to build up this money, so it didn't appear out of thin air.

-For those who aren't familiar with making money through blogging, I realize these are shockingly high numbers.
+If you don't know how to blog professionally, these numbers may seem shocking.
 Blogging is more than a pastime, but it can be If run as a business, it has potential.